atithi4dev/VectraQ-server/README.md

 - Upload and parse PDF files
 - Chunk and embed content using LangChain + OpenAI
-- Store embeddings in a vector database (ChromaDB)
+- Store embeddings in a vector database (Pinecone)
 - Allow users to ask questions about uploaded documents
 - Generate context-aware answers using OpenAI's Chat API
 - Display interactive Q&A on a clean, responsive frontend